shruti2126/FetchRewards-Points/README.md

 8. Run 'npm install' to install all required dependencies; Ensure 'node_modules' appear inside directory.
 9. Finally, run 'npm start' to run service and wait for console message 'Connected'.

-# Usage
+# Usage/Testing the API

 1. Download and install Postman either on Desktop or as browser extension.
 (Other API testing tools can be used, but I will be describing Postman usage here (See #Help for Postman related resources)).
 2. There are three routes you can send requests to and get responses from --> -localhost:5000/api/add for adding points (POST request) - This requires a JSON body as request to receive a successful 200 OK JSON response.
 The request body is of the form :
-   { "payer": "DANNON", "points": 1000, "timestamp": "2020-11-02T14:00:00Z" }
+   { "payer": "DANNON",
+   "points": 1000,
+   "timestamp": "2020-11-02T14:00:00Z"
+   }
    [NOTE: Only one transaction as this one can be sent at a time.
 Multiple transactions will throw errors] [NOTE: The timestamp field needs to be UNIQUE for each transaction to avoid duplicate entries] -localhost:5000/api/spend for spending points (GET request) - This also requires a JSON request of the form {"points": 5000}.
-A successful response will be a JSON that looks like this : [
+A successful response will be a JSON that looks like this :
+   [
    {
    "payer": "DANNON",
    "points": -100